 iv.
 Do not over tighten the bolts beyond 'snug tight' as doing so may damage or strip the threads preventing the components bolting together correctly.

 Screw Jacks:

-Screw jacks may be positioned either at the bottom or at both ends of the propping structure.
+Screw jacks may be positioned either at the bottom or at the top of the propping structure.
 Do not install a screw jack between two propping sections.
-Screw jacks are right and left hand.

 Screw Jacks Assembly: